Yonugy/Simple-Coding-Exercises/short-exercises/README.md

 <br>316 to 360 degrees: North
 <br>If the input angle is outside the range of 0 to 360 degrees, print "Invalid".

+## Question 22
+Write a program that prompts the user for a number n and prints the first n terms of the Fibonacci sequence.